-The aim of this article is to add to this literature by exploring the multiple harms of puppy farming, focusing on its impact on the breeding bitches themselves.
+The aim of this article is to add to this literature by exploring the multiple harms of puppy farming, focusing on its impact on the breeding dogs themselves.
 While there is a body of literature within the fields of animal behaviour science that addresses this topic, this research is quantitative/experimental in nature and thus, by extension, discusses the harms at a high level of abstraction.
 There is also, as yet, no consensus among these researchers over the question of whether or not commercial breeding produces negative outcomes for breeding dogs.
-Adopting a green criminological perspective and drawing on interviews with animal rescue staff, foster carers and those who have adopted ex-breeding bitches within the UK, it will highlight the harms of puppy farming on the bitches’ bodies and behaviours.
+Finally, the research in question is exclusively focused on the USA, and, as such, does not address the issue of puppy farms in Europe, specifically within the UK.
+Adopting a green criminological perspective and drawing on interviews with animal rescue staff, foster carers and those who have adopted ex-breeding dogs within the UK, the article will highlight the harms of puppy farming on their bodies and behaviours.

 Green criminology provides a particularly useful approach for framing puppy farming for two main reasons.
 Primarily, it is concerned with harms, both legal and illegal, inflicted on non-human animals.
-In doing so, adopts an overtly species-justice perspective, rejecting the human-centric view that non-human animals and their concerns are inferior and secondary to humans and theirs (for discussions, see Brne 1999; Beirne & South 2007; White & Heckenberg 2014).
-Whereas non-human animals are often considered as the ‘property’ of humans (such as being their ‘pets’), a species justice perspective instead contends that, at the very least, humans have a duty of care towards non-human animals and, some would argue, that they should have rights comparable to humans (Nurse 2016; White & Heckenberg 2014).
+In doing so, one strand of green criminology adopts an overtly species-justice perspective, rejecting the human-centric view that non-human animals and their concerns are inferior and secondary to humans and theirs (for discussions, see Beirne 1999; Beirne & South 2007; White & Heckenberg 2014).
+Whereas non-human animals are often considered as the ‘property’ of humans, a species justice perspective instead contends that, at the very least, humans have a duty of care towards non-human animals and, some would argue, that they should have rights comparable to humans (Nurse 2016; White & Heckenberg 2014).
 For example, in a recent article, Flynn and Hall (2017; see also Flynn, forthcoming), drawing on both green criminology and critical victimology perspectives, have argued persuasively that the remit of victimology should be extended to include nonhuman animals.
 With its focus on non-human animal harms and concern with species justice/non-human animals as victims, green criminology thus provides an ideal lens for framing puppy farming.

-To this end, the article will be structured in four sections.
-The following section will provide the context for the research by offering a definition of puppy farming, outlining the legislation around the ‘industry’ in the UK, briefly discussing the broader harms of puppy farming, before finally reviewing the animal behaviour science literature on the effects of puppy farming on dog behaviour.
-The section after that will then introduce the methodology used in the research, describing both how the interviews were conducted and how the data was analysed.
-The next, longest, section of the article will then present the results of the research, with animal caretakers describing the various physical and behavioural harms that their companion animals have experienced as a consequence of spending their lives in a puppy farm as breeding bitches.
-The final section will then conclude by bringing together the strands of the analysis and discussing puppy farming as a form of animal harm.

 Puppy Farming: an overview